radcamp/radcamp.github.io/SanFrancisco2024/setup_and_fastqc.md

 (base) iovercast@ibss-jupyterhub:~$
 ```

-Now you can install ipyrad with conda like this:
+Now you can install ipyrad with conda like this (it will take 1-2 minutes):
 ```
 conda install -c conda-forge -c bioconda ipyrad -y
 ```